Guided Query Refinement: Multimodal Hybrid Retrieval with Test-Time Optimization: Experiments

 \autoref{tab:fusion-gains} depicts the aggregated performance of the different hybrid retrieval methods on \vidoretwo, presented as the average percentage gain relative to the base retriever over all pairs (\autoref{tab:results-vidore2-only-compact} in the appendix lists the average absolute values).
-The ranking aggregation methods (RRF, Average Ranking) generally lead to a deterioration in performance.
-All aggregation methods benefit from parameter tuning, with tuned score aggregation methods achieving consistent gains over the base retriever. \method{} outperforms all other hybrid retrieval variants, with an average gain of $3.9\%$ over the base multimodal retriever.
+The \textit{Std} column captures the standard deviation of performance across the pairs for each method.
+It shows that the ranking aggregation methods (RRF, Average Ranking) generally lead to a deterioration in performance.
+All aggregation methods benefit from parameter tuning, with tuned score aggregation methods achieving consistent gains over the base retriever. \autoref{tab:fusion-gains-vidore3} in \autoref{app:other_data_results} shows the results in zero-shot settings on \vidorethree{} (see \autoref{fig:baselines_alpha_vidore2} for how the baseline zero-shot configuration is chosen).